Planet Nine — A Falsifiable Prediction

 4. Results

-For each Planet Nine candidate, the best 9-planet balance achievable across the entire search space:
+If Law-4 compliance is bypassed (treating observed e as e_base), the best 9-planet balance achievable across the entire search space:

 | Candidate | M (M_Earth) | a (AU) | Best Law 3 | Best Law 5 | min(L3, L5) | Verdict |